Bilevel Optimization with a Lower-level Contraction: Optimal Sample Complexity without Warm-start: Convergence of

 Hence, combining \eqref{eq:partt1} and \eqref{eq:partt2} we obtain

-which satisfies Assumption D(iii) in \citet{grazzi2021convergence}.
-Note that the upper bounds concerning $\vstocj{w}$ hold when the expectation is taken with fixed $(\xi_j)_{1 \leq j \leq \J}$ and the final bounds are obtained by taking the total expectation on both sides and noting that
+which satisfies Assumption D(iii) in \citep{grazzi2021convergence}.
+Thus, we can apply Theorem 4.1 and 4.2 in \citep{grazzi2021convergence} to obtain results on $\vstocj{w}$ which hold conditioned to $(\xi_j)_{j=1}^{J}$.
+The bounds in the second inequality of \eqref{eq:ratell} and in \eqref{eq:ratels_ii} are finally obtained by taking the total expectation and noting that

 \end{proof}